Fractured Magic: Chapter Six

 “No. Yes.
 Maybe a little,” Gareth admitted.

 “You might have a concussion.
 Or be in shock.”
-Roman tilted his head to one side, his dark eyes wide.
-“I don’t know, I’m not a doctor.
+Roman tilted his head to one side.
+He had wide, dark eyes, framed not only by thick lashes but by dark bags that sat underneath.
+Brightly, he continued, “I don’t know, I’m not a doctor.
 How about we get you home so you can call one?”

 “Please,” Gareth said.
-He hadn’t been on his feet even ten seconds before he turned to the side and hurled.
+He hadn’t been on his feet even ten seconds, though, before he turned to the side and hurled.

 Roman wrinkled his nose.
 “Strike that, we’re going to a hospital now.
-There’s one on the way.”
+C’mon, there’s one on the way.”

-Gareth nodded, the taste of bile too fresh on his tongue to argue, and let Roman lead him down the street.
-Walking helped clear the nausea some, letting him think again.
-He eyed the young man's back.
+Gareth nodded, the taste of bile too fresh on his tongue to argue, and let Roman drag him down the street.
+Walking helped clear the nausea some, at least, and he eyed the young man’s back.
 “Roman’s an interesting name.
 Where’s it from?” he asked, to distract himself.

-“Interesting,” Roman repeated.
+Interesting, huh?”
+Roman repeated.
 Gareth could hear the grin in his voice.
 “Thanks, I think.
-Technically, it's my middle name.
+Technically, it’s my middle name.
 My mother was a bit fanciful, with particular ideas about who she wanted me to be.
-Romanos is a spirit in Troasian mythology, Ro- meaning 'above' and -manos meaning all personkind, or the like,” Roman said, waving his hand grandly.
-He seemed to do a lot of that.
-“She thought 'Roman' was a name for someone who'd do great things.”
+Romanos is a spirit in Troasian mythology, Ro- meaning ‘above’ and -manos meaning all personkind, or the like,” Roman said, waving his hand grandly.
+He seemed to make a lot of broad, effusive gestures.
+“She thought ‘Roman’ was a name for someone who’d do great things.”

 Roman’s smile fell.
 “That depends on how you define great, I suppose.”